zshehri/CTU/README.md

 ## Getting Started:

-- Download it to your computer (using the green button above) or clone it using the following command:
+- Download it on your computer (using the green button above) or clone it using the following command:
 ```bash
 git clone https://github.com/zshehri/CTU